By Tea Liarokapi

 The graph above shows the percentage of increase in page abandonment, in regards to the response time.
 A one-second delay would lead to a conversion drop of 7%.

-It’s the newest trend in email marketing and it’s safe to say that it’s quite interesting and it’s going very well.
+It’s the newest trend in email marketing software for small business and it’s safe to say that it’s quite interesting and it’s going very well.

 It’s one thing to give out discounts in exchange for subscriptions-everyone does that-and a substantially different and definitely more exciting thing for the user to earn the prize by going through with a game.